Universal Weil module: Metaplectic representations over -algebras

-As a result of the point a) of Proposition \ref{metaplectic_representations_prop}, there exists an ideal $I$ of $\mathcal{B}$ such that the image of $I_{A_1,A_2,\mu,\omega}$ is of the form $I V_{A_2}^\mathcal{B}$.
-According to the proof of the point just mentioned, the ideal $I$ is generated by the set:
+As a result of point a) from Proposition \ref{metaplectic_representations_prop}, the image of $I_{A_1,A_2,\mu,\omega}$ must be of the form $I V_{A_2}^\mathcal{B}$ for some ideal $I$ in $\mathcal{B}$.
+Actually, we proved a sharper results in the proof of point a) showing that: